List of awards and nominations received by Shreya Ghoshal: FOI Online Awards

 FOI Online Awards is an annual online poll, researched, organised and voted by a team of film enthusiasts, honouring the artists for their artworks.
 The poll is held yearly in the month of January–February to judge the best of the Hindi film industry for their masterpieces in the previous year.
 The jury follows research and successive rounds of voting to elect nominations and winners.

 The 1st FOI Online Awards were announced on 14 February 2016 to judge the best of Hindi cinema in 2015.

 Best Female Playback Singer

-Ghoshal has won two awards from twelve nominations.
+Ghoshal has won two awards from thirteen nominations.